supnate/rekit/README.md

 Command Line Tools
 ======
 The most important part of Rekit is the command line tools copied to your project.
-They help you to quickly create the boilerplate of frequently-used elements such as features, actions, pages, components etc.
+They help you to quickly create the boilerplate of frequently-used artifacts such as features, actions, pages, components etc.

 ### Naming
 Before introducing the command line tools, here is the naming rules used for the tools to generate code or files.
 And what ever names provided to the command line tools, they will be converted to follow below rules: